sjforman/sjforman.github.io/content/posts/llm-truthiness.md

 summary: "I asked every major LLM — ChatGPT, Claude, Gemini, Grok, DeepSeek — about vaccines and autism.
 HIV and AIDS.
 Ivermectin and cancer."
 ---

-In [a recent Substack post](https://substack.com/@dylanmatthews/p-184342590), Dylan Matthews articulated a contrast between social media as *diverging* (personalized algorithms pushing users toward fragmented, extreme versions of reality) vs. LLMs as "converging media": trained on the whole internet by different companies and tending toward the same answers for everyone.
+In [a recent Substack post](https://substack.com/@dylanmatthews/p-184342590), Dylan Matthews articulated a contrast between social media as *diverging* (personalized algorithms pushing users toward fragmented, extreme versions of reality) vs. LLMs as *converging* media.
+His point was that LLMs, at least out of the box, are the same for everyone.
+We're all at least starting from the same place when we prompt an LLM.

-Matthews' point is about *uniformity*: LLMs give all users a shared version of reality instead of personalized filter bubbles.
+While he touches briefly on other questions, Matthews' main point is about this *uniformity*: LLMs give all users a shared version of reality instead of personalized filter bubbles.
 But there's a further question he doesn't really address: is the thing they converge on actually *true*?

 It's one thing to show that all the major models say the same thing.
-It's another to show that the thing they say is aligned with the best available scientific evidence.

-I have a strong opinion on this: they do converge on something approximating the truth.
+It's another to show that the thing they say is *correct*.
+I have a strong opinion on this: they do indeed converge on something approximating the truth.
 [This is one reason I'm building tools to fight health misinformation using LLMs.](https://calyptahealth.com) In my own experiments, I've seen some of the leading LLMs do exactly this with, for instance, the MMR vaccine.

 But it struck me, reading Matthews' piece, that I hadn't investigated this systematically.
 So I gave it a whirl.
 I asked all the major LLMs about some contentious medical topics.
 Each topic has a vibrant community of "skeptics," some genuine and others opportunistic grifters.

-Every model got the settled science exactly right.
-Including even Grok,[^truth-seeking] which runs on the same platform that algorithmically amplifies the very conspiracy theories it correctly debunks.
+What I found: every model got the settled science right.
+Even Grok,[^truth-seeking] which runs on the same platform that algorithmically amplifies the very conspiracy theories it correctly debunks.

 To be precise: LLMs don't (yet) have independent agency to *seek* new knowledge, although we're seeing glimmers of that in scientific domains.
 What they can do, reliably, is *express* the consensus of human understanding.
 Human truth-seeking institutions are imperfect, but they have a way better track record than the alternatives (blind faith, superstition, tribal signaling).
 And LLMs, it turns out, are very good at reflecting that consensus back.